 The latest reports suggest United currently have no plans to review their managerial situation, with the higher-ups encouraged by United's first-half performance against Spurs, in which they pressed with renewed vigour before going in at the break level at 0-0.

-This, of course, was Mourinho’s assertion, with the manager claiming “by the strategic point of view we didn’t lose, by the tactical point of view we didn’t lose, but we lost the game.”
-However, for a manager who has built a career on pragmatism, on substance over style, on results and the only true measure of success, this philosophical about-face jars.
+This, of course, was Mourinho's assertion, with the manager claiming “by the strategic point of view we didn’t lose, by the tactical point of view we didn’t lose, but we lost the game.”
+However, for a manager who has built a career on pragmatism, on substance over style, on results as the only true measure of success, this philosophical about-face jars.

 Time to say goodbye?

 For the first time since the 1992/93 season – in which Alex Ferguson's Red Devils went on to claim a first Premier League title – United have lost two of their first three league fixtures.
 Their only win, at home to Leicester City on the opening weekend of the campaign, raised concern in itself due to the fact the Foxes enjoyed more possession and took more shots than their hosts.

 And United had not conceded seven goals in their first three league games, as they have this season, for 49 years.
 They currently rank 13th in the Premier League for expected goals (xG) – the statistical measure of general chance quality – with less than half of Liverpool, Manchester City and Tottenham‘s totals, and defensive frailties are evidenced by their tenth-ranking xG conceded.